 by Matt Slick

-The dictionary defines cult as "a system of religious worship or ritual," "devoted attachment to, or extravagant admiration for, a person, principle, etc.," "a group of followers."
-This is a typical secular definition, and by it any believer in any god is a cultist and even atheists since they have an admiration for a principle and are a group of followers of the philosophy of atheism.
+The dictionary defines cult as "a system of religious worship or ritual," "devoted attachment to, or extravagant admiration for, a person, principle, etc.", "a group of followers."
+This is a typical secular definition and by it, any believer in any god is a cultist, even atheists since they have an admiration for a principle and are a group of followers of the philosophy of atheism.
 Therefore, this is too broad a definition since it does not sufficiently address the issue of true and false religious systems.

 The definition I use (and other Christian ministries and theologians use as well) for "non-Christian cult" or "non-Christian religion" is a group that may or may not include the Bible in its set of authoritative scriptures.
 If it does include the Bible, it distorts the true biblical doctrines that affect salvation sufficiently so as to void salvation.1

 If it does not use the Bible, it is a non-Christian religion and does not participate in the benefit of divine revelation.

 In Christian bookstores, there are almost always 'cult' sections which include the Mormons, Jehovah's Witnesses, etc. So, I am not alone in defining what establishes a non-Christian, bible-based cult.
 Nevertheless, something is non-Christian when it denies the essential doctrines of the Bible:

 All cults add to the finished work of Jesus on the cross.
 Some cult groups even add to the Bible, i.e., Mormonism which has the Book of Mormon, Doctrine and Covenants, and The Pearl of Great Price.
 Also Christian Science has added Science and Health with Key to the Scriptures.
 The Jehovah's Witnesses, however, have actually changed the text of the Bible to make it fit what they want it to fit.
 For information on this see Jehovah's Witnesses and how they have changed the Bible.